andyhorn/simple_routes/README.md

   final MyExtraData extraData;

   // Override the `parameters` property with a map of your
-  // route's path parameters.
-These will be automatically injected
+  // route's path parameters (identified by the Enum).
-  // into the route path.
   @override
   Map<Enum, String> get parameters => {
     RouteParams.userId: userId,